a-schaefers/systemE/README.md

 ## Status

-- The boot.el and shutdown.el scripts are [nearly] finished and I use them on my local machine.
+- The boot.el and shutdown.el scripts are finished and I use them on my local machine.
 No support for fancy stuff like luks is planned.

-- Currently we depend on suckless.org's sinit for PID1 and this needs to be rewritten in in elisp.
+- We still depend on [suckless.org's](http://suckless.org) sinit for PID1 and this needs to be rewritten in in elisp.

-- Currently we depend on busybox runit for a process supervisor and this needs to be reimplemented in elisp, or atleast converted to gnu shepherd.
+- We still depend on busybox runit for a process supervisor and this needs to be reimplemented in elisp, or atleast converted to gnu shepherd.

 - One pain point is getting a statically compiled Emacs.
 We don't require this, but it sure would be nice.
 Unfortunately, when I statically compile Emacs using musl, it results in a broken Emacs.